 You can also visit the island of a friend that has a different native fruit.
 Pick up the tree and leave one behind with your native fruit.
 Pocketing fruit trees rather than shaking them and planting the fruit in the ground means skirting the three-day waiting period before anything grows.
 This is also useful when gathering coconut trees from mystery islands or if you land on one of the rare spots bearing foreign fruit.

 Breaking rocks can solve the same issue when you find they get in the way.
+Breaking a rock forces the rock to respawn in a different place.
+This is a technique a lot of players who want to create rock gardens use to move their rocks from one place to another.
 If you find a rock in an inconvenient spot, mine those resources or Bell bags and break it.

 However, it’s important to note that your island will respawn just one rock per day.
 So if you have multiple rocks that need to be moved, it’s best to only break one per day.
 The new geodes will appear in a random spot, so you may still have some work to do until you get your ideal layout.
 But, as with many things in Animal Crossing, it takes some time before you’re able to reap the benefits.